 9. See your situation through God’s love.

 Suffering is hard to understand.
 But I encourage you to consider reaching out to God in your pain even when your heart is still questioning.
 I believe He is there for you.
 Just come as you are.
-I know for myself, I would not have made it through without God’s presence in my life and the gospel of grace that secures my future, no matter what.
+I know for myself, I would not have made it through without God’s presence in my life and the gospel of grace through Christ that secures my future, no matter what.
 Remember, simply, God loves you.
 See your situation through His love … it may not be easy, but through Him, all things are possible, and beauty often rises from the ashes.
 So wait.
 Hold on.
 Hold on to His hand and trust Him.
 This will fight the fear.

 10. Reach out to others.